Skip to main content

 Do you need a license in Maryland?

 Odor control and deodorization are generally not separately licensed in Maryland, as the work is typically a specialty service rather than a regulated trade.
 That said, a local business license may apply, and if deodorization is bundled with restoration repairs, MHIC contractor rules could apply to that broader scope.
-Your NISCR OCT certificate is a professional credential, not a government license, so verify current local requirements before operating.
+Your NISCR ODC certificate is a professional credential, not a government license, so verify current local requirements before operating.

 A NISCR Certificate of Completion confirms completion of NISCR training and examination.
 It is a professional credential, not a government license.
 Where local law requires a license to perform a service, the technician is responsible for obtaining it.
+Licensing rules change and vary by city and county.
+Always confirm current requirements with your state licensing board before performing work.

 Local demand